gabeweng/gabeweng.github.io/_posts/2020-10-21-visual-regex.md

 Now that we can pattern match any characters, we could repeat things and start building more complicated patterns.

 ### a.
 Naive repetition
 Using only what we have learned so far, a naive way would be to just repeat the pattern.
-For example, we can match two digit number by just repeating the character-level pattern.
+For example, we can match two-digit numbers by just repeating the character-level pattern.
 ```
 \d\d
 ```